 There are two types of honors for undergraduates: Latin honors (summa, magna, cum laude) are determined by the College and English honors (highest honors, high honors, honors) are determined by concentrations.
 More precisely, the Latin honors are: “summa cum laude in a field”, “magna cum laude with Highest Honors in a field”, “magna cum laude in a field”, “cum laude in a field”, and “cum laude on the basis of the student’s overall record”.

-See the Harvard College Handbook for Students for the official requirements for Latin honors, which are summarized here:
+The Harvard College Handbook for Students contains the official requirements for Latin honors, which are summarized here:

 Summa cum laude in a field:

 Magna cum laude:

 Cum laude on the basis of the student’s overall record: